-1. Maintains an ongoing evaluation process of the following areas: conceptual framework, philosophy, program goals, administration, faculty, curriculum, outcomes (student/graduates), ancillary resources and research activities.
+Maintains an ongoing evaluation process of the following areas: conceptual framework, philosophy, program goals, administration, faculty, curriculum, outcomes (student/graduates), ancillary resources and research activities.

-- 1. Designs instruments for the evaluation process. - 2.
-Gathers and analyzes data for self-study reports for program review/accreditation.
+- o Designs instruments for the evaluation process. - Gathers and analyzes data for self-study reports for program review/accreditation

-- 3. Makes recommendations of evaluation process for course/faculty. - 4.
-Monitors Evaluation Plan. - 5.
-Prepares annual report of Program Activities/Outcomes. - 6.
-Monitors resolution of student complaints. - 7.
-Monitor nursing program center activities such as grant writing, research, continuing education, and scholarly activities.
+- o Makes recommendations of evaluation process for course/faculty. - o Monitors Evaluation Plan. - Prepares annual report of Program Activities/Outcomes.Monitors resolution of student complaints. - o Monitor nursing program center activities such as grant writing, research, continuing education, and scholarly activities.

+ARTICLE IX

-ARTICLE IX Special Committees
+Special Committees

 Section 1.
-Nursing Advisory Committee
+Nursing Advisory Committee Membership:

-A. Membership:

-- 1. Seven or more members, selected by the nursing faculty membership with recommendations from the School of Nursing and Health Sciences. - 2.
-Members are selected from following groups: consumers, representatives of health care agencies and other professions to serve for a renewable 2 (two) year term. - 3.
-A nursing faculty member, endorsed by the Nursing Program faculty members, will serve as Secretary for a one year renewable term. - 4.
-The Chairperson will be elected by NAC for a two year term in the month of September. - 5.
+Seven or more members, selected by the nursing faculty membership with recommendations from the School of Nursing and Health Sciences.

+Members are selected from following groups: consumers, representatives of health care agencies and other professions to serve for a renewable 2 (two) year term.

+A nursing faculty member, endorsed by the Nursing Program faculty members, will serve as Secretary for a one year renewable term.

+The Chairperson will be elected by NAC for a two year term in the month of September.

 The UOG Nursing Director will serve as Vice Chair.

-B. Meetings:
+Meetings:

-1. The NA C will meet twice in an academic year, unless decided otherwise by the committee members.
+The NAC will meet twice in an academic year, unless decided otherwise by the committee members.